hepplerj/jekyll-blog/_posts/2011-09-26-digital-humanities-at-the-2012-american-historical-association.md

 layout: post
 title: "Digital Humanities at the 2012 American Historical Association"
 date: Mon Sep 26 20:49:20 -0500 2011
-tags: UNL-DHS AHA
+tags:
-category: Digital-Humanities
+- unl-dhs
+- conference
 ---

 Today's announcement from the American Historical Association regarding their